ALLIGATOR SNAPPING TURTLE

-Santa Fe Lake Dwellers Association (2012) "Wildlife In, On, and Around the Lake" webpage about Santa Fe Lake of the Santa Fe River/Suwannee River basins--whose "high stage" waters have sometimes been diverted into the Lochloosa Creek/Orange Creek/Ocklawaha River/St. Johns River basins:
+Santa Fe Lake Dwellers Association (2012) "Wildlife In, On, and Around the Lake" webpage about Santa Fe Lake:

-Allen, E. R. & W. T. Neill.
+Allen, E. R. and W. T. Neill.
 1950.
 The alligator snapping turtle, Macrochelys temminckii, in Florida.
 Special Publication No. 4, Ross Allen's Reptile Institute, Silver Springs, FL.
-15 pp. Available as a hardcopy.

-DeMott, R. P.; H. D. Jones & J. D. Schell.
+DeMott, R. P.; H. D. Jones and J. D. Schell.
 1997.
 Environmental risk assessment of a Lake Apopka muck farm wetlands restoration.
-St. Johns River Water Management District (SJRWMD) Special Publication SJ98-SP7, 1998.
-SJRWMD, Palatka (PAL), FL. http://www.sjrwmd.com/technicalreports/pdfs/SP/SJ98-SP7.pdf Search in the document for "alligator snapping turtle" (page 27).
+St. Johns River Water Management District Special Publication SJ98-SP7, 1998.
+Palatka, FL. http://www.sjrwmd.com/technicalreports/pdfs/SP/SJ98-SP7.pdf Search for alligator snapping turtle (pg.
+27).

 Florida Natural Areas Inventory.
 2001.
 "Alligator snapping turtle Macroclemys temminckii" webpage.
 Field Guide to the Rare Animals of Florida.
-Florida Natural Areas Inventory, TAL, FL. http://www.fnai.org/FieldGuide/pdf/Macroclemys_temminckii.pdf
+Florida Natural Areas Inventory, Tallahassee, FL. http://www.fnai.org/FieldGuide/pdf/Macroclemys_temminckii.pdf

 KBN, A Golder Associates Company.
 1996.
 Alachua County ecological inventory project.
-Alachua County Department of Growth Management, Office of Planning & Development, Gainesville, FL.
-216 pp. http://www.cityofgainesville.org/LinkClick.aspx?fileticket=za8oPuTsm_M%3D&tabid=244 Search in the document for "alligator snapping turtle" (page 208).
+Alachua County Department of Growth Management, Office of Planning and Development, Gainesville, FL. http://www.cityofgainesville.org/LinkClick.aspx?fileticket=za8oPuTsm_M%3D&tabid=244 Search for alligator snapping turtle (pg.
+208).

 Palmer, T. 1998.
 "Snapper surprise: An errant snapping turtle is found in the Alafia River" article (with photos).
-The (Lakeland) Ledger newspaper (1 January 1998, page A1 & A10).
-Lakeland FL.
-Scroll up/down/left/right in the online version of both page A1 & A10 to view all of the article's photos & text.
+The (Lakeland) Ledger newspaper (1 January 1998, pg.
+A1 and A10).
+Lakeland, FL.
+Scroll up/down/left/right in the online version of both page A1 and A10 to view all of the article's photos and text.

 Santa Fe Lake Dwellers Association.
 2012.
 "Wildlife in, on, and around the lake" webpage.
 Santa Fe Lake Dwellers Association website, Melrose, FL. http://www.lakesantafe.org/FloraandFauna.php